PostMonsterG/drumkit-samples/BackupAllMyFilesToGitHub/README.md

 Each file is saved as a separate file, there is no zip archive.

-Each file will be compared before saving.
-This version does not compare modification dates.
-It compares file contents.

 <i>Important:</i> This script cannot tell, and will not warn you, if you upload private files to a public repository.

 ### To use this